SAP-samples/btp-cf-cap-multitenant-susaas/docu/1-discover/1-discover-mission-target/README.md

 # Discover the Mission Target

-In this mission, you will learn how to set up a multitenant Software as a Service (SaaS) application in your SAP Cloud Foundry environment of the SAP Business Technology Platform (SAP BTP).
+In this mission, you will learn how to set up a multitenant Software as a Service (SaaS) application using CAP in your SAP Business Technology Platform (SAP BTP) environment.
+For this use-case, the **Cloud Foundry** runtime was chosen.
+Still, you can also develop similar SaaS applications in other runtimes like **Kyma** or  the SAP BTP **ABAP** environment.

 The sample application has a focus on the topic of Sustainability and is called **Sustainable SaaS** (SusaaS).
 It allows **consumers** of your SaaS application to extend their SAP solutions like S/4HANA with additional features provided by you as a SaaS **provider**.

 1. [Mission Scopes](#1-Mission-Scopes)
 2. [GitHub Repository](#2-GitHub-Repository)